TopRedMedia/laravel-saml/README.md

 ## Usage

+### Short track

+You do not neew to alter the routes or Controller.
+Just listen for the TopRedMedia\SAML\UserLoggedInEvent or TopRedMedia\SAML\UserLoggedOutEvent events.

+### In detail

+The package creates five routes for each endpoint.
+For the prefix `saml` and the endpoints `google` that would be:

+* /saml/google/login - Used to start the login process
+* /saml/google/logout - Used to start the logout process
+* /saml/google/metadata - The entity ID URI used to create the SP on the ISP side.
+* /saml/google/sls - URL used internally in the SAML process.
+* /saml/google/acs - URL used internally in the SAML process.

 Enter the information from the desired ISP directly into the configuration file or create appropriate env variables for that.
-Just have a look at the sample endpoint.
+Just have a look at the sample endpoint how you could do that.

 If the user successfully authenticates, the ISPController will dispatch a TopRedMedia\SAML\UserLoggedInEvent.
 It contains a TopRedMedia\SAML\SAMLUser object, which has all the needed information for you to check if a user exists or should be created.
 Just create your Listener, handle the event and you are done.
 A dumped event may have these values (depending on the attributes you define).
 Note that it has the user object, which itself has an instance of SAMLAuth and the endpoint key.